Video Bit Depth Explained

 Different Types of Video Bit Depth

-In other words, he number of colours would be (2 × 2 × 2 × 2 × 2 × 2 × 2 × 2) which will give rise to 256 colours.
+In other words, the number of colors would be (2 × 2 × 2 × 2 × 2 × 2 × 2 × 2) which will give rise to 256 colors.

 16 bit colour would be (2 × 2 × 2 × 2 × 2 × 2 × 2 × 2 x2 × 2 × 2 × 2 × 2 × 2 × 2 × 2)

-That would be 65, 536 colours
+That would be 65, 536 colors

 Forgotten Video Bit Depth

-3-Bit Colour ( 8 colors) : It was seen in earlier home computers like ZX Spectrum and BBC Micro which supported TV displays.
+3-Bit Colour ( 8 colors): It was seen in earlier home computers like ZX Spectrum and BBC Micro which supported TV displays.

-4-bit color (16 colors): Popularly referred to as EGA used in Atari ST, Commodore 64 and Amstrad CPC.
+4-bit color (16 colors): Popularly referred to as EGA used in Atari ST, Commodore 64, and Amstrad CPC.

 5-bit color ( 32 colors) The original Amiga chipset supported this video bit depth.